 Another option is a LED strobe system built into streamlined fibreglass wingtip fairings.
 These are ideal for improving visibility in low-light conditions as well as improving the aesthetics further.

 A wing-fold kit can be incorporated into this kingposted wing if trailering the Snake is preferred.
-This can reduce the rigging time to around 5 minutes.
+This can reduce the rigging time to less than 10 minutes.

 Fly & Rio